 You can see the Roman influence across the UK, particularly in the presence of city walls, a form of defence from times gone past.
 Some are merely crumbling versions of their former selves, but York has one of the most intact walls within the country.

-3.4 kilometres of wall remains and they’re now considered a historic site.
+3.4 kilometres of wall remains and it’s now considered a historic site.

-Yet, you can still walk them – if anything, you should as you’ll be rewarded with beautiful views of the city, for free.
-More information can be found here.
+Yet, you can still walk the wall – if anything, you should as you’ll be rewarded with beautiful views of the city, for free.

 Grab a meal, grab a pint, but make sure you head there early before the after-work crowd descend upon it.

-If you’re after a view of the city further afield from the walls, head out to Clifford’s Tower.
+If you’re after a top view of the city, head out to Clifford’s Tower.